Gerson von Bleichröder: Unification of the German States

-The Schleswig-Holstein War of 1864 was the first of three wars which are credited with bringing about the unification of Germany into a single state under the authority of the Prussian crown.
-The second war was the Austro-Prussian War of 1866 and the third and final war was the Franco-Prussian War of 1870.
-In January 1871, a ceremony was held in Versailles which made William I of Prussia the German Emperor of the now unified German Empire.
-This, then, is the background of the building of the German Empire against which the relationship of Gerson Bleichröder and Otto von Bismarck played itself out.
+The Schleswig-Holstein War of 1864 was the first of three wars that brought about the Germany's unification into a single state under the Prussian crown's authority.
+The other two were the Austro-Prussian War of 1866 and the Franco-Prussian War of 1870.
+In January 1871, at a ceremony in Versailles, William I of Prussia was crowned German Emperor of a now unified German Empire.
+Against this background German Empire building, relationship of Gerson Bleichröder and Otto von Bismarck played itself out.